-- The District will increase public awareness about the critical benefits of trees in the natural environment and strive to increase the planting of desirable trees and shrubs by 25% in the next five years. - Provide quarterly information regarding the value of trees and tree plantings in providing shade, wind protection, livestock protection, wildlife habitat and timber resources. - The District will increase tree sales in the area by 2,500 trees each of the next five years. - The NRD will continue its tree planting services program and strive to improve nursey stock storage and handling operations to achieve optimum survival of new plantings. - Work with at least two communities each year to promote urban tree planting programs in our cities and villages. - Provide at least one educational opportunity annually for landowners to demonstrate proper tree care and the management of forestry resources for value-added benefits.
+- The District will increase public awareness about the critical benefits of trees in the natural environment. - Provide quarterly information regarding the value of trees and tree plantings in providing shade, wind protection, livestock protection, wildlife habitat and timber resources. - The NRD will continue its tree planting services program and strive to improve nursey stock storage and handling operations to achieve optimum survival of new plantings. - Work with at least two communities each year to promote urban tree planting programs in our cities and villages. - Provide at least one educational opportunity annually for landowners to demonstrate proper tree care and the management of forestry resources for value-added benefits.